electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 This will give the Audi A6 e-tron a WLTP range of approximately 520-700km depending on the trim level for the biggest battery.
 (13.4 - 18 kWh/100km)

-The battery will have an 800-Volt architecture for high-performance charging.
+The battery will have an 800-Volt architecture for high-performance charging up to 270KW for DC charging.
+300km charging takes as little as 10 minutes.

 ![Battery](battery.png "Audi A6 e-tron battery with 12 modules and 100kWh gross")